 Soup:

-- Add shredded meat back into the broth.
-Add in cooked hominy.
+- Add the shredded meat back to the cooking liquid.
+Drain the hominy if you're using canned.
+Add in the cooked hominy.
 Bring to a boil on the stove.
-Cover and place back in oven for 20-30 minutes.
+Cover and place back in the oven for 20-30 minutes.

 - Serve warm with desired toppings and warm corn tortillas for dipping.

-- You can freeze leftovers in a freezer zippered bag for up to 6 months.
-Fill the bag with pozole, squeeze out the air, and freeze flat on a sheet pan.
+- Fill a freezer zipper bag with pozole, squeeze out the air, and freeze flat on a sheet pan.
+Freeze for up to 6 months.